Fulcrum Fund

 Jocelyn Salaz // Curando Con Nuestras Manos // Albuquerque

-Curando con Nuestras Manos is an exhibition and catalog of embroidered quilt pieces organized around the question of, “how can the things we make with our hands nurture people we encounter?”
+Curando con Nuestras Manos is an exhibition and catalog of embroidered quilt pieces organized around the question “how can the things we make with our hands nurture people we encounter?”
 In light of anthropogenic climate change, the pandemic, attacks on women’s and trans individuals’ bodily autonomy and blatant displays of abuse in national politics, artists must imagine alternative ways for healing and agency for the collective fate of human, animal and plant life.
 This work explores the connection between fiber arts and remedios (remedies) plants and animals, in healing and care practices in New Mexico, historically and contemporarily.

 kelechi agwuncha & mika castañeda // amplifies it, doubles, trebles it // Santa Fe